-Here at Geeks on Tour, we think that the free Blogger.com platform by Google is the easiest way to create and maintain a blog.
+Here at Geeks on Tour, we think that the free Blogger.com platform by Google is still the easiest way to create and maintain a blog.
 It can be a personal journal, or it can be a club website, a small business, or just a place to write what’s on your mind.
 It can be private, public, or just for specific people.
 To learn how to make a blog, see Episode 190: What is a Blog and how does Blogger work?
 It’s already drop-dead simple, but if you turn on the setting to allow posting by email, it’s even easier.

 Set it Up

 There are also options for what should happen when you send something to that email address.
 Do you want it to become a blog post immediately?
 Or, do you want it to be a draft that you have to revisit before it gets published?
 I set mine to publish as a draft, then, when I have Internet connectivity I’ll review the post, edit and add more photos before actually publishing.

 So, here’s how it works

 I use Gmail and compose a new email.
 The email address is email@example.com.
 I type whatever story I want to publish.
 Whatever I enter in the email’s Subject: line becomes the title of the post.
 I add photos by using Gmail’s insert photo button and accessing all my Google Photos.
 Gmail also has formatting features like bulleted lists, fonts, links, and emojis.
 Whatever I create in this email becomes a Blog post when I click send.
 Or, in my case, it becomes a draft of a blog post.
 I still have to go to Blogger.com to edit and publish it.

 Unfortunately, the email posting process is limited in the amount of photos that can be included.
 The maximum size for all photos is 10MB, meaning about 3 pictures.
 So I still need to come in to the Blogger.com interface to add more.
 It still helps a lot to compose the post using my phone and email.

 It is so quick and easy, I feel like I’ve been given a magic wand!